marktimemedia/Pink-Grid/readme.md

 `@include pinkgrid( $totalcols: 6, $colspan: 3 )` will generate an object that spans 3 out of 6 ( 50% ) columns with 1% padding

-`@include pinkgrid( $colspan: 3 ) @include pinkrow( $rowitems: 4 )` will generate an object that spans 3 out of 12 columns ( 25% ) but will remove the outside padding of the first and last item in each row, based on having 4 items per row
+`@include pinkgrid( $colspan: 3 ) @include pinkrow( $rowitems: 4 )` will generate an object that spans 3 out of 12 columns ( 25% ) but will remove the outside padding of the first and last item in each row of 4 items

+`@include pinkgridrow( $rowitems: 4 )` will generate a grid with 4 items per row for all items with that class, with the content area inside the containers spanning an equal width for each item.

 `@include pinkmagic( $rowitems: 8 )` will generate a fully responsive grid for all items with that class, with 8 items across, complete with breakpoints